 Total Cash = $76,500 as shown in the T-account above.

-Now you can distribute the remaining cash in accordance with each partner’s Capital balance, thus zeroing out the Capital balances.
+Now you can distribute the remaining cash in accordance with each partner’s capital balance, thus zeroing out the capital balances.

 Remember:

-Final distribution of cash is always done on the basis of the partners’ Capital account balances, not on the basis of the income sharing ratio.
+Final distribution of cash is always done on the basis of the partners’ capital account balances, not on the basis of the income sharing ratio.

 The final journal entry becomes: